ezsystems/ezplatform-http-cache/README.md

         );
 ```

-The package will replace the services from the kernel, thus enabling the new features, such as multi-tagging.
+The package will replace several services from the kernel, thus enabling the new features, such as multi-tagging.

-The application cache class needs to be customized.
-If you haven't changed the `AppCache` class, you can do so
+2. The application cache class needs to be customized.
+This is done by modifying `AppCache` class, you will have to make
-by setting the `SYMFONY_HTTP_CACHE_CLASS` environment variable for your PHP or web server user.
-If you use your own `AppCache` class, you will have to make it to extend from this class instead
-of from the CoreBundle's.

-For PHP's internal server you can set it as shell environment variable before starting server:

-    export SYMFONY_HTTP_CACHE_CLASS='EzSystems\PlatformHttpCacheBundle\AppCache'

-For Apache, with the default eZ Platform virtual host definition, uncomment the `SetEnv` lines for the two
-variables above in your virtualhost, and set the values accordingly:

-    SetEnv SYMFONY_HTTP_CACHE_CLASS 'EzSystems\PlatformHttpCacheBundle\AppCache'

-For Nginx, set the variables using `fastcgi_param`:

-    fastcgi_param SYMFONY_HTTP_CACHE_CLASS "EzSystems\PlatformHttpCacheBundle\AppCache";
+it extend `EzSystems\PlatformHttpCacheBundle\AppCache`.

 Do not forget to restart your web server.

 ## Usage with Varnish